Pro and Cons of Taking a Home Office Deduction

 But be careful.
 A home office deduction is not always in everyone's best interest.
 Consider the pros and cons of a home office deduction.
 And if you have any doubts, consult a tax specialist for your specific circumstances.

 Here are some things to consider before taking a home office deduction on your income taxes.

 Employment Status Can Affect Your Home Office Deduction

 It makes a difference whether you are an employee versus a self-employed individual.
 Different rules apply to employed telecommuters than apply for independent contractors.
 If you are an employee who works from home, you may not find this deduction to your advantage.

 First of all, telecommuting employees are subject to more restrictions than independent contractors.
-Telecommuters must be working from a home office for the sake of convenience of their employer.
+Telecommuters must be working from a home office for the sake of the convenience of their employer.

-Also, only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2 percent of the employee's adjusted gross income is deductible.
+Also, only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2% of the employee's adjusted gross income is deductible.
 In all, the deduction will likely have less of an impact on telecommuting employees' tax bills than for those filing a Schedule C.

 Is It a Profit or Loss With Your Home Office Deductions?

 If you are an independent contractor, remember that your home office may not create a loss for your business.
 That means that independent contractors who are filing a Schedule C must first calculate whether their business has a profit or a loss.
 Then they can subtract the home office deduction, as long as it does not create a loss.